abcarroll/loco/README.md

 ### [examples/wirth.php](https://github.com/ferno/loco/blob/master/examples/wirth.php)

-Defines `$wirthGrammar`, which parses a grammar presented in [Wirth syntax notation](http://en.wikipedia.org/wiki/Wirth_syntax_notation) and returns a `Ferno\Loco\Grammar` object capable of recognising that grammar.
+Defines `$wirthGrammar`, which parses a grammar presented in [Wirth syntax notation](http://en.wikipedia.org/wiki/Wirth_syntax_notation) and returns a `Ab\LocoX\Grammar` object capable of recognising that grammar.

 Wirth syntax notation is okay, but I don't like the use of `.` (which in my mind usually means "any character" (when used in a regex), or the string concatenation operator) as a line ending (which I usually think of as a semicolon or an actual `\n`).
 I also